Midway through its season, the NFL knows the biggest coronavirus challenges lie ahead

 But perhaps the most significant tweak to the sport’s extensive protocols came when the NFL decided recently to mandate five-day quarantine periods for those categorized as high-risk close contacts to an individual infected with the virus.
 The decisions about which contacts are classified as high-risk are based on time, distance, whether a mask was present and how much ventilation might have been involved, according to Sills.

-The new approach has amounted to a trade-off by the NFL, creating more roster-management complications and competitive issues for teams in exchange for decreasing the likelihood of an outbreak.
+The new approach has amounted to a trade-off, creating more roster-management complications and competitive issues for teams in exchange for decreasing the likelihood of an outbreak.

 The Jacksonville Jaguars placed 13 players on their covid-19 reserve list (used both for players who test positive and those exposed to the virus) on a single day.
-The Las Vegas Raiders practiced one week without their entire starting offensive line.
+The Raiders practiced one week without their entire starting offensive line.
 The New York Giants sent home seven of their 11 offensive linemen one day but had six of them return the following day when they weren’t officially classified as high-risk contacts.

 But the NFL has avoided another outbreak like the one experienced in late September and early October by the Tennessee Titans; after 24 members of the organization tested positive, two Titans games were rescheduled, one of which became the NFL’s second Tuesday game in 74 years.
 So far, the NFL has not had to add a Week 18 to the regular season, which it has said it would do only if it cannot play all the games within the current 17-week framework.